Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Introduction

 \subsection{Discussion}

 Our model fits into the class of continuum percolation models, which have been studied by both mathematicians and physicists.
 Their first appearance can be traced back (at least) to Gilbert \cite{G61} under the name of random plane networks.
 Gilbert was interested in modeling infinite communication networks of stations with range $R>0$.
-He did this by connecting each two points of a Poisson point process on $\R^2$, whenever their distance is less than $R$.
-Another application, which is mentioned in his work is the modeling of a contagious infection.
+This was done by connecting any pair of points of a Poisson point process on $\R^2$ whenever their distance is less than $R$.
+Another application, which is mentioned in this work is the modeling of a contagious infection.
 Here, each individual gets infected when it has distance less than $R$ to an infected individual.

-A subclass of continuum percolation models follows the following recipe: first throw a point process (e.g. Poisson point process) and attach to each of its points a geometric object, like a disk of random radius (Boolean model) or a segment of random length and random orientation (Poisson sticks model or needle percolation).
+A subclass of continuum percolation models follows the following recipe: attach to each point of a point process (e.g. a Poisson point process) a random geometric object, e.g.\ a disk of random radius (Boolean model) or a segment of random length and random orientation (Poisson sticks model or needle percolation).
 Our model also falls into this class: we attach to each point of a Poisson point process a Brownian path (a path of a Wiener sausage when $d\geq 4$).
-It could actually be seen as a model of defects randomly distributed in a material and propagating at random (see also Menshikov, Molchanov and Sidorenko~\cite{MMS88} for other physical motivations of continuum percolation).
+It could actually be seen as a model of defects randomly distributed in a material that propagate at random, see Menshikov, Molchanov and Sidorenko~\cite{MMS88} for other physical motivations of continuum percolation.
 One can think for example of an (infinite) piece of wood containing (homogeneously distributed) worms, where each worm tunnels through the piece of wood at random, and we wonder when the latter ``breaks''.
-The informal description above is reminiscent of (and actually, borrowed from) the problem of the disconnection of a cylinder by a random walk, which itself is linked to interlacement percolation \cite{S10}.
-The latter is given by the random subset obtained when looking at the trace of a simple random walk on the torus $(\Z/N\Z)^{d}$, when started from the uniform distribution and running up to time $uN^d$, as $N\uparrow \infty$.
-Here $u$ plays the role of an intensity parameter for the interlacements set.
-However, even though the model of random interlacements and our model seem to share some similarities, there is an important difference: in the interlacement model, the number of trajectories which enter a ball of radius $R$ scales like $cR^{d-2}$ for some $c>0$, whereas in our case it is at least of order $R^d$.